-The allocated appointment time will vary depending on their type and complexity.
+The allocated appointment time will vary depending on the type and complexity of the ultrasound examination.
 It may also be influenced by the expertise of the ultrasound practitioner and training commitments within the department.
-In addition, the duration of the examination will be further influenced by the scan findings and/or the physical condition of the patient.
+In addition, the duration of the examination will be influenced by the scan findings and/or the physical condition of the patient.
+The quality of equipment and general support available to the sonographer are also relevant.